 It is also important to determine if any of the target’s IP assets are infringing on anyone else’s rights and if anyone else is infringing on any of the target’s IP assets that the buyer may be obtaining.
 Resolving these disputes can be very expensive and can take years.

 Many small businesses (and large ones for that matter) may not be aware that it is also important to inquire as to whether any company involved in the deal is doing business in a foreign country or with foreign nationals.
 Why?
 To make sure no anti-money laundering laws are being broken.

 The Office of Foreign Assets Control (OFAC) of the U.S. Department of the Treasury administers and enforces economic and trade sanctions against certain foreign countries, individuals, and others engaged in activities that pose a threat to the United States.
 OFAC publishes a list of individuals and companies owned or controlled by targeted countries called "Specially Designated Nationals" or "SDNs."
 Their assets are blocked and U.S. persons are generally prohibited from dealing with them.
 The OFAC list should be checked to make sure that none of the companies involved in the proposed deal are doing business with an SDN.

 Mergers and acquisitions involve a significant amount of due diligence.
 There is a great deal of information to be discovered and potential problems to be addressed – even when the deal involves small businesses.
 This article has discussed just five of the issues that need to be addressed in a typical deal.

-Your CT rep can assist you in dealing with many of these issues.
+Your CT Corporation representative can assist you in dealing with many of these issues.